The 1960s was a remarkable time for music.

 One was awe.
 How incredible it was that these musicians, all playing for different bands and all enormously talented in their own right, respected each other and spoke well of each other in public.

-Sure, I’m sure some struggled with hidden jealousy from time to time, but these artists paid attention to what their peers were doing.
+Sure, some probably struggled with hidden jealousy from time to time, but these artists paid attention to what their peers were doing.
 They gleaned from each other and they had a great deal of class to speak well of one another.

 Some of them were even inspired by the others.